 Brief Overview: In data warehousing, a large amount of data from different sources are extracted, cleansed, and integrated into a large storage area.
 There are a lot of research activities that involve this back-end of warehousing, and Prof. Fu's research focuses on the front-end, investigating issues such as representation and efficient algorithms for complicated queries.
 Prof. Fu has successfully designed several efficient data cube algorithms.

 Prof. Fu is investigating combining data mining and data cube, two important fields, resulting in an integrated information system that has more efficiency and capabilities.
 Initial results such as classification and clustering on data cubes are promising.

-Primary Research Areas: Artificial Intelligence (natural language processing, dialogue systems, user modeling, computational models of argumentation)
+Primary Research Areas: Artificial Intelligence (natural language processing and generation, computational models of argumentation)